RedHatQE/navmazing/README.rst

 navmazing has a few helpers to make prerequisites easier to define

 * ``NavigateToSibling`` - Navigates to a destination that is registered to the same object as the current request.
 * ``NavigateToAttribute`` - Navigates to a destination that is registered to an attribute of the same object as the current request.
-This is useful if there is some kind of hierarcy to your objects and you wish to navigate to a step that is registered against an attribute rather than the object itself
+This is useful if there is some kind of hierarchy to your objects and you wish to navigate to a step that is registered against an attribute rather than the object itself
 * ``NavigateToObject`` - Navigates to a destination that is registered to the supplied object, it could be argued that NavigateToAttribute could be implemented with a NavigateToObject call, by simply offering the attribute object as the object.
 It feels more dynamic and cleaner to use NavigateToAttribute in these cases, there the attribute is a string that is looked up, rather than an object which is static.

 Flowchart